The WSIB has the authority to determine who is a worker or an independent operator under the Workplace Safety and Insurance Act, 1997 (WSIA).

 Independent operators - those who work under contracts for service - are not automatically insured or entitled to benefits unless they voluntarily elect to be considered “workers” and apply to the WSIB for their own account and optional insurance, see 12-03-02, Optional Insurance.
 Independent operators may not be insured through the hiring company’s (payer’s) WSIB account.

-The organizational test recognizes features of control, ownership of tools/equipment, chance of profit/risk of loss, and whether the person is part of the employer’s organization, or operating their own separate business.
+The organizational test recognizes features of control, ownership of tools/equipment, the chance of profit/risk of loss and whether the person is part of the employer’s organization, or operating their own separate business.

 The questionnaires apply to persons, usually contractors and subcontractors, who are unsure of their own status, or whose status is in question by the hiring company or the WSIB.
-Elements of the organizational test are incorporated into the five industry specific questionnaires and the general questionnaire.
+Elements of the organizational test are incorporated into the questionnaires that the WSIB uses.

 After completing and submitting the appropriate questionnaire to the WSIB, the WSIB determines whether persons are workers in an employer’s organization, or independent operators running their own separate business.

 The WSIB does not automatically consider incorporation, on its own, as a sole factor in determining whether a person is an independent operator.
 One-person corporations still need to apply for independent operator status by completing the appropriate industry-specific or general questionnaire.
 The WSIB looks at whether the person operates a business or not, rather than just the incorporated structure of the operation.

 The following list compares worker/independent operator characteristics.
 The statements on the left are more characteristic of the behaviour or situations of workers, while those on the right characterize the behaviour of independent operators.
 No single statement determines a person’s status.
 Decision-makers consider the information provided on the questionnaires, and any other information relevant to the terms and conditions of employment when making their determinations.

 |Hours of work||

 |Order or sequence of work||